DMTF/Redfish-Tacklebox/README.md

   -h, --help            show this help message and exit --details, -details   Indicates if the full details of each component should
                         be shown
+  --noabsent, -noabsent
+                        Indicates if absent devices should be skipped
 ```

 Example: `rf_sys_inventory -u root -p root -r https://192.168.1.100 -details`